TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.7.4 =
+* Added ability to import and export link rating information

 = 5.9.7.3 =
 * Corrected issue where some library configurations led to no links being displayed after 5.9.7.2 update